The Intersection of Freud's Drive Theory, Darwin's Evolutionary Theory, and Buddhist Philosophy

 Buddhist Philosophy: Understanding the Mind and Suffering

-Buddhist philosophy offers a spiritual and psychological framework focused on understanding the mind and alleviating suffering.
-Central to Buddhism is the concept of craving or attachment as the root of suffering.
+Buddhist philosophy offers a psychological framework focused on understanding the mind and alleviating suffering.
+Central to Buddhism is the concept habit, rooted in craving as the root of suffering.

 The three craving drives in Buddhist theory are as follows: